ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/controllers.md

 .ShouldPassForThe<ViewResult>(viewResult => Assert.Null(viewResult.Model));
 ```

-Of course, the first **"ShouldPassForThe"** call does not make any sense at all but it proves that everything related to the test can be asserted by using the method.
-You may even put a break point into the action delegate and debug it if you like.
+Of course, the first **"ShouldPassForThe"** call does not make any sense for our purposes at all, but it proves that everything related to the test can be asserted by using the method.
+You may even put a breakpoint into the action delegate and debug it if you like.

-I guess you already know it, but if you put an invalid and unrecognizable type for the generic parameter.
+I guess you already know it, but if you put an invalid and unrecognizable type for the generic parameter, it will not work.
 For example, using **"XunitProjectAssembly"** will throw an exception:

 ```text
 XunitProjectAssembly could not be resolved for the 'ShouldPassForThe<TComponent>' method call.